DinaTaklit/JavaScript-The-Hard-Parts-v2/README.md

 user1.increment();
 ```

+What does this get auto-assigned to? (here it is assigned to user1 onwe we excute increment it will implicity create this keyword and assigned to it the left side which is user1)

 Let’s start by simplifying (just increment method - written over 3 lines now)

 #### Create and invoke a new function (add1) inside increment